top of page

 “How many more myths and untrue stories should we hear, listen and digest about being a woman on her menstrual cycle?!”

-My experiences about menstruation were that I kept in bed not to be the first person my dad meets or any neighbor when I am on my periods cause bad luck would follow up.
-My blood can make our land barren and cause famine and last but not least I can’t be around men when on my periods because it’ll make my blood flow heavier and I might lose a lot of blood.
+My experiences about menstruation were that I kept in bed not to be the first person my dad meets or any neighbor.
+They say when I am in my periods, I would cause them bad luck.
+They say my blood can make our land barren and cause famine.
+They say I can’t be around men when in my periods because it’ll make my blood flow heavier, and I might lose a lot of blood.
+There are more untrue stories out there.

 IMG_5981.JPG